 Mark has had a career that most people could only dream of.
 As chief pilot at Multiflight, GNAAS’ aviation services provider, he has flown all over the world, including 13 years on our air ambulances.

 Holly Taylor interviewed him to find out more about his life and the amazing flights he will always remember.

 How long have you worked at GNAAS?

-I have worked at GNAAS since April 2010 so nearly 11 years now!
+I have worked at GNAAS since April 2010 so 13 years now!